kvizdos/PhoneHome/README.md

 ## Mark an Event as Read

 Hover over the listener you want to mark as read, and click `r` (make sure you're focused on the list by hitting escape)

+## Dumping Data

+You have three methods of dumping data from a request.
+Note: you must be within the detailed view of a request, where the data is visible.

+1. `dump`: dumps a json-pretty string to a file with the entire request saved
+2. `dump data`: dumps only the data field to a json file
+3. `dump ugly`: dumps an ugly json string (no indents) to a file with the entire request saved